chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 </aside>
 {% endhighlight %}

-I won’t go into specifics on the attribute types here and what they mean as Microdata (read about that [here](https://schema.org/Person)), but let’s focus on the `span` with the `itemprop` attribute.
-This isn’t text I want to hide, so this would break the rule we established before.
+I won’t go into specifics on the attribute types here and what they mean as Microdata (read about that [here](https://schema.org/Person)), but to sum up: we can use different attributes ([boolean](https://html.spec.whatwg.org/#boolean-attributes) or [enumerated](https://html.spec.whatwg.org/#keywords-and-enumerated-attributes)) to give the browser context about our data.

+So instead of simply printing, for example, an author’s name, we’ll wrap it in a `span` and give it an `itemprop` attribute.
+When the value of the `itemprop` attribute is set to “author” within the scope of the *Person* schema, we’re essentially tagging the page with an author.
+There are numerous Schemas and Properties within each Schema to help you provide context to the content of your website.

+But let’s focus on the `span` with the `itemprop` attribute.
+This isn’t text I want to be hidden, so this breaks the rule we established before (all `spans` which are children of an anchor are hidden).
 But we can solve this with a further modification to our SCSS snippet.

 {% highlight scss %}
 a {